According to Sarah Fader, “If you’re a human being living in 2017 and you’re not anxious, there’s something wrong with you.

 What Causes Anxiety?

-Trying to figure out can be a lot like catching smoke.
+Trying to figure out what causes anxiety can be a lot like catching smoke.
 Some blame smartphones, while others claim our gut bacteria is the culprit.
 The root of the problem could also be genetic or environmental or the fact that you watch the news 24/7.

 I used to wake up every morning with a tight, anxious feeling in my chest.
 There was nothing wrong in my life, nothing I could point to as the cause.
 Yet, every morning, there it was.
 I quickly realized that coffee and endorphins helped, so I’d caffeinate myself and go for an early morning run.
 By the time I got home all was well with the world.